Best Running Jackets for Men of 2024

 For what you’re carrying, the Black Diamond Distance pulls its weight in spades.
 It keeps the wind out, breathes well, and helps trap heat when used in a layering system.
 It’s the most technical-looking jacket we tested, akin to the performance fabric look of nylon hiking shelters, sleeping bags, and other lightweight outdoor gear.
 If we’re heading out into a challenging dry but cold day, we want the Black Diamond Distance on our backs, and that’s why we’re awarding it our best windproof running jacket.

 If you’re commonly running in chilly, high, or persistent winds, consider the Black Diamond Distance Windshell.
 It's a great windshell for those who run cold and want to keep the chill away while also keeping down the weight and volume of gear.
-The Black Diamond Distance Windshell is more wind resistant than our best overall jacket, the Patagonia Houdini Air (3.5 oz), and packs the smallest out of any of our test jackets (a minimal 5.75” x 3.75).
+The Black Diamond Distance Windshell is more wind resistant than our best overall jacket and packs the smallest out of any of our test jackets (a minimal 5.75” x 3.75).
 That's one reason the women's version is also a winner in the Best Women's Running Jackets guide.

 Cold sunrise run headed down to the creek.
 The Distance is up to the task with an adequate base layer underneath.
 Photo by Sasha Hashemipour